t34-dev/youtube-download-speed-test/README.md

 # YouTube Video Analyzer and Downloader

-A comprehensive toolkit for analyzing and downloading YouTube videos, playlists, and channels.
+A comprehensive toolkit for analyzing and downloading YouTube videos, playlists.

 ## Key Features:
 - URL analysis for single videos, playlists, and channels